 Olives

 Nothing tastes quite like Italy than a perfectly marinated or cured olive.
 One of the most important olives to Italians is the Bella di Cerignola.
 Also known as ‘Cerignola olives,’ these brine-cured olives can range from green to yellow to red or black.
-If you’re not sure how to de-pit an olive, it’s best to use the pressure method – place the olives under the wide part of a chef’s knife and apply pressure.
+If you’re not sure how to pit an olive, try the pressure method – place the olives under the wide part of a chef’s knife and apply pressure.
 The force will loosen the pit and voilà!
-Imagine if nonna found out you didn’t have olives in your Italian pantry; don’t disappoint – always keep a jar or two in your kitchen.
+Imagine if Nonna found out you didn’t have olives in your Italian pantry.
+Don’t disappoint – always keep a jar or two in your kitchen.

-Try this Mixed Herb & Olive Fussili recipe, it’s perfect for simple weeknight dinners.
+Try this Mixed Herb & Olive Fusilli recipe – it’s perfect for easy weeknight dinners.

 Cheese

 Mozzarella and Parmigiano Reggiano are the two most important kinds of cheese to Italians.
-Of course, you can buy a Grana Padano, which is a cheaper option to Parmigiano Reggiano – but if you want that authentic flavour, it’s better to go with the Reggiano.
+Of course, you can buy a Grana Padano, which is a cheaper option than Parmigiano Reggiano, but if you want that authentic flavour, it’s better to go with the Reggiano.
 The great thing about these hard cheeses is that they have a relatively long fridge-life and a little goes a long way.
 Fresh mozzarella spoils rather quickly, so it’s best to use it within the week.

 Rice

-If you’ve always wanted to make risotto, this is your chance!
-Check out this recipe for Roasted Butternut and Sage Risotto, or Pan-fried Salmon on Pea & Lemon Risotto.
+If you’ve always wanted to make risotto, try this recipe for Pan-fried Salmon on Pea & Lemon Risotto.

 Breadcrumbs

 A purist would say they need to be homemade breadcrumbs, but if you need to use store-bought ones, then go for it.
-However, if you always have fresh bread at home, then you’ll always be able to make breadcrumbs.
-Breadcrumbs are perfect for crumbing foods and bring a whole other textural layer to chicken breasts, fish, pasta, veal, risotto, and even soups.
+However, if you usually have fresh bread at home, then you’ll be able to make breadcrumbs.
+Breadcrumbs are perfect for crumbing foods and bring a whole other textural layer to chicken breasts, fish, pasta, veal, risotto and even soups.

 Dried Mushrooms